-Synopsis Of After the Storm
+After the Storm Synopsis

-What is special about this film?
+What's so special about this movie?

-Conclusion on the movie After the Storm
+After the Storm movie conclusion

-After the Storm is a film that will make you think about what you want out of life and how your actions affect others.
+After the Storm is a movie that will make you think about what you want out of life and how your actions affect others.
 All this bringing the customs of Japanese culture to enrich the history.